 Vibration Isolation is an essential piece of any building that will be occupied or surrounded by people.
 We’ve all been in schools, offices, hospitals, manufacturing plants, etc. where the AC unit or other machinery kicks on and creates a loud, distracting humming noise.

 That hum is caused by heavy machinery vibrating as energy passes through it.
 The Vibration is often unavoidable as industrial grade AC units, motors, furnaces, mechanical systems and other heavy machinery require extremely high levels of energy to function.
-However, the noise that the vibration creates can be mitigated with simple, inexpensive vibration isolators.
+However, the noise that the vibration creates can be mitigated with expert engineering and simple, inexpensive vibration isolators.

 Why is Vibration Isolation Important?

 Vibration Isolation Systems’ affordable price and simple application is great news for Architects, Engineers, Contractors and Developers, as the lack of noise control and vibration isolation can lead to costly lawsuits due to OSHA regulations and strict noise ordinances in urban areas that require specific sound levels to be maintained at all times.

 These noise violations aren’t only a legal liability, they also take a toll on your structure and the machinery over time, and make for a poor end-user experience for whoever will be occupying the space in and around the building.
 The excessive noise can result in a loss of productivity, increased occupant stress, greater costs down the road and a hit to the reputation of the people responsible for designing the building.

 If considered in the initial design and construction of a project, Gaus Scott Company can offer simple, affordable solutions to any building’s vibration problems.